Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 SEXING FISH; The differences between males and females (if any).

-I will first point out that this depends on the fish; and for many newer fish keepers sexing can be very difficult.
+I will first point out that the ability to relatively easily sex fish depends on the fish; and for many newer fish keepers sexing can be very difficult.

 Although information about the breeding of fish is not the main intention of this article, I will provide a few basic factors to consider for many fish developing into a breeding condition (where by "sexing" of the fish is more likely to be successful too).